AZ-X/AZ-X/README.md

 Whatever happens in there, whatever you see, don't draw your weapon.
 You told him not to draw his sword.
 If he does, he and all his men will die.
 You passed their test.
 Your men are safe.

 > ->This made me smile :-)

+I look out upon my friends here today and I see...songs...no muse could ever sing or dream of.
+But I turn to thee and I see what?
+I recognize but I do not know thee.
+I say this not in reproach, but regret that I have never asked you to sit at my side before this day or upon my knee when thy was newborn.
+But now it is Christmas, and I wish to build bridges.
+So before we make merry... you make for me a gift.

+Look around you, What do you see?
+I see legends.
+Do not take your place amongst them idly.
+KING: Hmm.

+You understand this challenge?
+I do.
+I think I do.
+Remember, it is only a game.
+I need a sword.
+I need...I need a sword.
+Have at me, Green Knight.

+Never forget what happened here upon this Christmas Day!

+One year hence...
+***DRAMATIC MUSIC PLAYING***
+What did it feel like?
+What did it feel like when you
+Like cutting a melon in two.
+And what does that feel like?
+Like nothing.
+***CHILDREN LAUGHING***
+Were you afraid?
+No.
+Are you just saying that?
+I am here, and he is not.
+***WHEEL RATTLING***
+The king lent me his sword, did you know that?
+You held it?
+Well, I did more than hold it.

+Where you off to?
+A knightly quest?
+I'm not a knight.
+But you said you were.
+I never said that.
+You said that.
+I never said I was a knight.
+But are you?
+No!
+No, I'm not.
+Oh.Hmm.
+Smells like a knight.

+I dare say every table in this land has heard of you and sung your song.
+Perhaps you think that I am something I'm not.

+Should not a knight offer a lady a kiss in thanks?
+Surely a knight knows something of love.

+Why is he green, do you think?
+The knight?
+Yes.
+Was he born that way?
+Perhaps it is the color of his blood when he blushes.
+But why green?
+Why not blue or red?
+Because he is not of this earth.
+But green is the color of earth, of living things, of life.
+And of rot.Yes.

+That is why a knight does what he does.
+And this is what you want most in life?
+To be a knight.
+No, honor.
+You are not very good with questions.

+You are no knight.

+Be merry, sweet Lord
+On this yules day
+A briar come with me and fly
+Be merry, sweet Lord on giving me thine gift
+I swear that I'm free now with rubies so swift
+Be merry, sweet Lord and beg pardon me
+Pleasure and treasure and soft melody
+Be merry, sweet Lord thank God thousand time
+Feast up and go now and be the sweet cream
+Be merry, sweet Lord me sweet achen licht
+***SINGING IN MEDIEVAL LANGUAGE IN ENGLISH***
+Be merry, sweet Lord on this yules day
+***CHORUS HARMONIZING***

+> ->This made me smile :-)